🏕 Introduction to The Best Places for Freedom Camping in New Zealand

 Another campsite located near a lake is the Twenty Five Mile Stream.
 Lake Wakatipu ensures you can enjoy the cool sea breeze and the stunning view of nearby mountains.

-If you are looking for ground zero on your freedom camping trip, Twenty Five Mile Stream is perfect.
-And remember that freedom camping responsibly is important for the environment and the locals.
+And remember that freedom camping responsibly is vital for the environment and the locals.